-The Dawkes Music Instrument Repair Workshop is open every weekday from 9.30 - 5.30, and on Saturdays from 9.30 - 4.30.
+The Dawkes Music Instrument Repair Workshop is open from Monday-Saturday 9.00am - 6.00pm.
 We repair all Woodwind Instruments, not just Clarinets.
 We work on Bb Clarinets, A Clarinets, Alto Clarinets and Bass Clarinets.
 To keep your Clarinet in good working order, we recommend that you have it maintained and serviced at regular intervals.
 Clarinets purchased from us qualify for a 10% discount on all Woodwind Repairs (subject to verification).
 This does not affect the standard 12 month guarantee.

 Do you feel your clarinet isn't playing as it should or as well as you remember from when you first received it?
 Here our clarinet repairers explain some of the issues that may affect your instrument now or in the future.
 If we don't address the particular problem you are experiencing or your present concern then you may ask them directly by calling, visiting or using this visiting or using this contact form

 If you have a minor problem with your clarinet we have a team of repairers available to perform clarinet repairs whilst you wait.
 Our on the spot service is intended for quick adjustments and minor repairs which can take up to 30 minutes.
 We also do our best to accommodate any emergency repairs as we understand how important it is to have your clarinet working at its best should you have an upcoming performance or exam.

 Here we check your clarinet fully but without dismantling the instrument.
 Having this done every year ensures that you are getting the best out of your clarinet.
 One method for checking that your clarinet is air-tight is by performing a suction test on the top and bottom joints of your instrument, it gives a fair indication of whether your clarinet is working as well as it could.
 You can attempt this yourself by following these instructions.